smiley8D/screeps/doc/notes.md

     - Switch ally to enemy if attacked a sufficient amount (probably using a moving average) (consider territory?)
     - Configurable no scouting of allies?
 Would be nice to set
     - Per-room overrides?
 Ex some rooms always treat everyone/someones hostiles, etc.
-- Task return values
-    - Have creep loop handle speech bubbles, use return value
-    - If return value is a valid room name, do room routing

 ## Scouting notes
 - CPU when searching ~30 range from 1 spawn: ~1, total usage ~10%